 Out-migration has been a characteristic of Newfoundland and Labrador for many years.
 Historically, it has been compensated by natural population growth (high birth rates relative to death rates).
-However, in recent years the Province has begun to experience natural population decline, with deaths exceeding births (Department of Human Resources, Labour and Employment, 2007a).
+However, in recent years the province has begun to experience natural population decline, with deaths exceeding births (Department of Human Resources, Labour and Employment, 2007a).

-Most out-migrants are drawn to employment opportunities outside of the Province, particularly in Ontario and Alberta.
-In 2001, more than 70,000 people from Newfoundland and Labrador were living in different communities from those they were in 1996; of these, approximately 65% had left the Province.
-Although young workers are generally more likely than older workers to move away, between the late 1990s and 2003 the migration rate amongst older workers (45 to 64 years) steadily increased while that of youth decreased.
-However, since 2003 there has been a sharp increase in overall migration (both in and out) among all age groups.
-From 2002 to 2006, youth (15 to 29 years) accounted for 88% of net outmigration of working age people (Department of Human Resources, Labour and Employment, 2007a).
+Most out-migrants are drawn to employment opportunities, particularly in Ontario and Alberta.
+In 2001, more than 70,000 people from Newfoundland and Labrador were living in different communities from those they inhabited in 1996; of these, approximately 65 per cent had left the province.
+Young workers are generally more likely than older workers to move away; however, between the late 1990s and 2003 the migration rate amongst older workers (45 to 64 years) steadily increased while that of youth decreased, and since 2003 there has been a sharp increase in overall migration (both in and out) among all age groups.
+From 2002 to 2006, youth (15 to 29 years) accounted for 88 per cent of net out-migration of working-age people (Department of Human Resources, Labour and Employment, 2007a).
 Although net out-migration increased slightly in 2005 and 2006, levels are still well below those observed in the mid-1990s (Department of Human Resources, Labour and Employment, 2007b).

 The education level of migrants has also increased since 1986.
-Between 1986 and 1991, and 1996 and 2001, the proportion of net out-migrants with post-secondary education increased from 42% to 56%.
-The top occupations for out-migrants from the Province include sales and service occupations (13.2%), secretarial and clerical (12.2%), non-fishery related processing and manufacturing (8.1%), equipment operators and labourers (8.0%), and other trade, transport and equipment operations (5.7%) (Department of Human Resources, Labour and Employment, 2007a).
+Between 1986 and 1991, and 1996 and 2001, the proportion of net out-migrants with post-secondary education increased from 42 per cent to 56 per cent.
+The top occupations for out-migrants include sales and service occupations (13.2%), secretarial and clerical (12.2%), non-fishery related processing and manufacturing (8.1%), equipment operators and labourers (8.0%), and other trade, transport and equipment operations (5.7%) (Department of Human Resources, Labour and Employment, 2007a).